-For the purpose of follow up and guidance, NU Rector is keen on attending all development and quality events such as special presentations about strategic plans.
+For the purpose of follow up and guidance, NU Rector is keen on attending all development and quality events

 The Vice-Rectorship for Development and Quality is interested in setting up a strategic plan which reflects the quality strategic objectives the University seeks to achieve (Appendix 3-1-6).
 This strategic plan aims at developing and improving teaching, learning, academic research and community services within the framework of Islamic values as well as vigorous regulations and traditions of NU, while maintaining the community Islamic identity.